KittyGiraudel/sass-guidelines/index.md

 ## Other preprocessors

 Sass is a preprocessor among others.
-Its most serious competitor has to be [LESS](), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap][bootstrap] using it.
+Its most serious competitor is [LESS](), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap][bootstrap] using it.
 There is also Stylus which is kind of the nerdy unrestricting version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.

-Now *why choosing Sass over LESS or another preprocessor* is still a valid question as of today.
-Not so long ago, we use to recommand Sass for Ruby-based projects because it was first made in Ruby and went well with Ruby on Rails.
-Now that LibSass has caught up (or so) on original Sass, this is no longer a relevant advice.
+Now *why choose Sass over LESS or another preprocessor* is still a valid question, even today.
+Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and went well with Ruby on Rails.
+Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

 What I do like with Sass, it is its conservative aspect regarding CSS.
-Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extra features on top of a language that is not intented to support any logical aspect.
-It is a software aiming at solving actual issues; helping writing CSS where CSS shows some weakness.
+Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extra features on top of a language that is not intended to support every logical aspect.
+It is software aiming at solving actual issues; helping to provide useful functionality to CSS where CSS proves shortcoming.

-Preprocessors aside, we should also mention postprocessors, which have known quite a good exposure of the last few months especially thanks to [postCSS][postcss] and [CSSNext][cssnext].
-Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else than upcoming CSS syntax.
+Preprocessors aside, we should also mention postprocessors, which have known received significant exposure in the last few months, thanks mainly to [postCSS][postcss] and [CSSNext][cssnext].
+Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.

 You can think of postprocessors as a polyfill for unsupported CSS features.
 For instance, you write variables as they are described in the [CSS specifications](http://dev.w3.org/csswg/css-variables/), you compile your stylesheets with a postprocessor, and every variable occurrence gets replaced with its value, as Sass would do.

-The idea behind preprocessors is that once browsers support new features (e.g. CSS variables), the postprocessor does not compile them anymore and let browsers take over.
+The idea behind preprocessors is that once browsers support new features (e.g. CSS variables), the postprocessor does not compile them anymore and lets browsers take over.

 While providing tomorrow's syntax today has something of a noble idea, I have to say I still prefer using Sass for most tasks.
 Yet, there are some occasions where I believe postprocessors are more suited than Sass and the like, for instance CSS prefixing.
 But we'll get back to this.